-Fair value gain - outstanding warrants decreased from a gain of \$3.9 million in 2013 to a gain of \$0.3 million in 2014.
-The movement occurred due to the volatility changes in the fair value of the instruments.
-The 3 months to September 2014 consists of fair value movement of the Hess Warrant.
-The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN17.5 cents at 30 June 2014 to CDN15 cents at 30 September 2014.
-2013 being the movement in the private placement warrants which expired H1 2014 and the Hess Warrant was also affected by share price movement also, with a drop from CDN20 cents at 30 June 2013 to CDN18.5 cents at 30 September 2013.
-Movements in exchange in the CDN\$ and US\$ also contributed to the variability in both 2014 and 2013 respectively.
+Fair value gain - outstanding warrants decreased from a gain of \$1 million in 2014 to a gain of \$0.1 million in 2015.
+The movement occurred due to the volatility changes in the fair value of the instruments and the expiration of the private placement warrants during 2014.
+The 3 months to March 2015 relates solely to the fair value movement of the hess warrant.
+The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN11.5 cents at 31 December 2014 to CDN10.5 cents at 31 March 2015.
+Quarter 1 2014 included movement on the hess warrant and the private placement warrants which expired H1 2014.
+The private placement warrant accounted for \$0.8 million of the gain recorded in Q1 2014.
+Movement on the hess warrant in quarter 1 2014 was due primarily to the time elapsed to maturity and fluctuations in the exchange rates on the CND\$ and US\$ as Falcon's share price remained constant at CDN18 cents at 31 December 2013 to 31 March 2014.